daos-stack/daos/docs/admin/fabrics.md

 ## Fabric host software stack installation

-Each high performance fabric typically provides its own host software stack.
+Each high-performance fabric typically provides its own host software stack.
 To get support from the fabric vendor in case of networking issues, it is vital that a supported version of the vendor-provided host software stack is used.
-Linux distributions' "inbox" versions are often outdated and vendor support will not be available until the system is updated to recent levels of the vendor-provided hosts software stack.
+Linux distributions' "inbox" versions are often outdated and vendor support will not be available until the system is updated to a recent version of the vendor-provided host software stack.

-This means that for NVIDIA-provided fabrics a recent version of the DOCA-OFED stack must be installed, which will provide the UCX libraries that are required by the `mercury-ucx` backend RPM.
+This means that for NVIDIA-provided fabrics, a recent version of the DOCA-OFED stack must be installed, which will provide the UCX libraries that are required by the `mercury-ucx` backend RPM.